31st Motorized Infantry Division (People's Republic of China)

-From February to March 1979 the division took part in the Sino-Vietnamese War.
-During its deployment the division killed 1402 and captured 54 PAVN soldiers.

 During the 1984 Battle of Laoshan, the PLA launched their assault on Laoshan at 05:00 on 28 April after intense artillery bombardment.
 PLA forces were estimated to outnumber the size of PAVN ones.
 The PLA 40th Division of the 14th Army crossed the border section to the west of the Lô River, while the 31st Division took Hill 1200 on the eastern bank.